 Choking is a serious event that requires immediate attention to save a cockatiel’s life.
 However, if you are a first-time owner, it can be difficult to determine if a cockatiel is choking.
 This is because they use different signals and body language.
 But can cockatiels choke at all?

 Can Cockatiels Choke?
-It’s rare for a cockatiel to choke on food or water because cockatiels have throats and airways designed to avoid choking.
-However, though choking is not common for cockatiels, it can still happen.
+Cockatiels have specially designed throats and airways, making it rare for them to choke on food or water.
+However, though choking is not common in cockatiels, it can still happen.
 If a cockatiel swallows something too large for its throat, it can choke on that object.

-However, cockatiels don’t have an epiglottis to cover their trachea or teeth or mastication (chewing) muscles.
+Cockatiels lack an epiglottis to cover their trachea, teeth, or chewing muscles.
 Instead, they push food down the esophagus using their tongue and grooved mouth.

-But, if the cockatiel eats something too large or oddly shaped, it can get stuck.
-That is why cockatiels often use their beak to break food into smaller pieces.
+But if the cockatiel eats something too large or oddly shaped, it can get stuck.
+Due to this, cockatiels frequently use their beaks to break food into smaller pieces.

-You will regularly see cockatiels shelling their seeds before eating them whole.
-It’s also typical for birds to use their beaks to tear apart soft fruit or angle a strip of vegetables before swallowing.
+It’s common for cockatiels to shell their seeds before eating them whole.
+It’s also typical for birds to use their beaks to tear apart soft fruit or angle a strip of vegetable before swallowing.

-However, if the chunk of food a cockatiel tries to swallow is too big for its throat, it can choke.
+When a cockatiel attempts to swallow a large chunk of food that is too big for its throat, it can choke.